grid-line

 Where US consumers shop also varies considerably.

-Over half of Americans do some of their Christmas shopping online (63%).
+Almost half of Americans do some of their Christmas shopping on a smartphone (48%).

 Social media has become an increasingly important part of festive shopping, particularly for younger generations.